 Lending shall refer to the provision of funds to non-financial counterparties, such as corporate or retail clients.
 Lending to financial counterparties is a distinct activity and is assessed in ‘Wholesale Funding’.
 Loans include debt instruments held by the institutions but exclude debt instruments that are securities, irrespective of their accounting classification (e.g. held-to-maturity or available for sale).

-References: FSB (2013) p.17; Regulation (EU) No 1071/2013 Annex II Part 2 item 2.
+Background references: FSB (2013) p.17; Regulation (EU) No 1071/2013 Annex II Part 2 item 2.

 Country

+See similar field under T 20.01.

 Lines